HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/monitoring/monitor_helm_deployment_metrics.md

 ## Configure Prometheus metrics

-Beginning with Container Update CF203, metrics for the [Digital Experience 9.5 applications](../../architecture/application_architecture.md) in the DX 9.5 Helm chart are __enabled by default__, with `prometheusDiscoveryType` set to `annotations`.
+Metrics for the [Digital Experience 9.5 applications](../../architecture/application_architecture.md) in the DX 9.5 Helm chart are enabled by default, with `prometheusDiscoveryType` set to `annotations`.
 The metrics are configured independently for each DX 9.5 application.
 The parameter to disable metrics is included in the example configurations.

 |Parameter|Description|Default value|
 |---------|-----------|-------------|